marko-knoebl/slides/sections/python-intermediate/14-dictionaries-en.md

 Any immutable object can act as a dictionary key.
 The most common types of keys are strings.

-## Exercises

-- vocabulary trainer
+## Exercise: vocabulary trainer

 - read a (JSON) file
 - create a data model with dictionaries
 - randomly pick an entry

-- todo list
+## Exercise: Todo list